copandrej/clone-CERN-EOSHPM-loadtest/README.md

 To directly run the tool through container use entrypoint: `--entrypoint /eoshpm-loadtest/loadtester.sh`.

+## TODO
+Due to time constraints, some limitations and unexpected behavior of the tools were not fixed.

+- Scertain scenarios of Filebench fail ocasionally.
+Errors should be investigated.
+Very likely the problem is with the tool rather then EOS.

+- Grid Hammer still ocasionally produces "No route to host error".
+This was not happening previously after the open files limit was increased.

+- Scenarios and configurations have room for improvement.
+Scenarios should more closely resemble real use cases.
+And the selection of parameters should be justified.

+- The tool should be used and tested with configuration changes and emulating pseudo incidents on EOS dev machine as was originally planned.

+- Further some suggestions were made to export the data from the tool to grafana dashboard.

 ## Further development
-The tool is designed to be modular, so adding new tools should be straightforward, with the exception of the analysis script, which requires complex parsing of the output logs of each tool.
+Loadtester is designed to be modular, so adding new tools should be straightforward, with the exception of the analysis script, which requires complex parsing of the output logs of each tool.

 To add a new tool, a developer should create a wrapper script in the `tools/` directory named similar to `<tool>-wrapper.sh`.
 The wrapper script should run the tool in the appropriate runspace and collect the output logs in a structured directory in a similar way to other tools.